Mechanism of Action

 Safety and Tolerability

-- Most reported side effects were gastrointestinal: mild nausea, some vomiting.
-That's typical for GLP-1 drugs.
+- Most reported side effects have been gastrointestinal, which is typical for GLP-1-based drugs.

-- Longer trials are still needed before anyone can really speak to long-term safety.
+- Longer Phase 3 trials and regulatory review are still needed before anyone can speak confidently about long-term safety in routine use.

 Ongoing Research